ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

    bash rocm-installer.run deps=install target="/myrocm" rocm gpu-access=all postrocm

-This example demonstrates how to perform a typical AMDGPU driver installation on a single target system with the required dependencies installed:
+This example demonstrates how to perform a typical AMD GPU Driver installation on a single target system with the required dependencies installed:

 .. code-block:: shell

    bash rocm-installer.run deps=install amdgpu

-Finally, you can combine the ROCm and AMDGPU driver installations:
+Finally, you can combine the ROCm and AMD GPU Driver installations:

 .. code-block:: shell